engswee/flashpipe/docs/github-actions-snapshot.md

 The page describes the steps to set up _FlashPipe_ on [GitHub Actions](https://github.com/features/actions) to snapshot contents of a Cloud Integration tenant to a GitHub repository.

 ### 1. Create GitHub repository
-Create (or use) and existing repository on GitHub.
+Create (or use) an existing repository on GitHub.

 ![New Repo](images/setup/git-sync/01_new_repo.png)
 Ensure that the repository includes the following files at the root directory.
 The links provide samples for each file that can be used.